-Scarring is inevitable after a surgical procedure such as breast augmentation or breast lift surgery, but you can take steps to minimize the appearance of your scar.
+Many women combine a breast lift and augmentation.
+And although this combination requires slightly more extensive incisions than breast augmentation alone, most women find the tradeoff for perkier, fuller breasts worth it.
+Scarring is inevitable after breast augmentation with breast lift surgery, but you can take steps to minimize the appearance of your scar.
 Think of it as a joint effort between you and your plastic surgeon, since an experienced plastic surgeon employs special techniques to give you great results and minimal scarring.

 One of the first steps to minimizing scarring after your procedure is to follow your plastic surgeon’s recovery recommendations.
 We’ll outline other steps you can take, but first, let’s discuss what kind of scarring you can typically expect after breast augmentation or breast augmentation with lift surgery.

-What Will Your Breast Augmentation Scar Look Like?
+What Will Your Breast Augmentation With Lift Scar Look Like?

-After surgery, breast augmentation scars are typically raised and red, reddish-purple, or pink in color.
+After surgery, breast enhancement scars are typically raised and red, reddish-purple, or pink in color.
 As time passes, your scars flatten and fade, taking on a more neutral color.

 You should also expect your scar to look different depending on your skin tone, as scars are often more noticeable on lighter skin.
 However, if you have darker skin, you may be at greater risk for hyperpigmented or hypertrophic scars.